Emiliano Zapata: 1914–1919: The conventionist government

-Zapata under pressure

 Meanwhile, the disintegration of the revolution outside of Morelos put pressure on the Zapatistas.
-As General Arenas turned over to the constitutionalists, he secured peace for his region and remained in control there.
+When Arenas went over to the constitutionalists, he secured peace for his region and remained in control there.
 This suggested to many revolutionaries that perhaps the time had come to seek a peaceful conclusion to the struggle.
-A movement within the Zapatista ranks led by former General Vazquez and Zapata's erstwhile adviser and inspiration Otilio Montaño moved against the Tlaltizapan headquarters demanding surrender to the Carrancistas.
+A faction within the Zapatista ranks, led by former General Vazquez and Zapata's erstwhile adviser and inspiration Otilio Montaño, moved against the Tlaltizapan headquarters, demanding surrender to the Carrancistas.
 Reluctantly, Zapata had Montaño tried for treason and executed.

 Zapata began looking for allies among the northern revolutionaries and the southern Felicistas, followers of the Liberalist Felix Díaz.
 He sent Gildardo Magaña as an envoy to communicate with the Americans and other possible sources of support.
-In the fall of 1917 a force led by Gonzalez and the ex-Zapatista Sidronio Camacho, who had killed Zapata's brother Eufemio, moved into the eastern part of Morelos taking Cuautla, Zacualpan and Jonacatepec.
+In the fall of 1917 a force led by Gonzalez and ex-Zapatista Sidronio Camacho, who had killed Zapata's brother Eufemio, moved into the eastern part of Morelos, taking Cuautla, Zacualpan, and Jonacatepec.